rinalds98/Savory-Junction/README.md

 =

 ## Introduction
 This project was developed using agile development by adding small features during the length of the project.
 All user stories were assigned labels (Must Have, Should Have, Could Have).
-They were assigned based on importance to the project and its functunality.
+They were assigned based on the importance of the project and its functionality.

-The Kan Ban board can be accessed from the following link - [Kan Ban Board](https://github.com/users/rinalds98/projects/3/views/1 "Kan Ban Board")
+The KanBan board can be accessed from the following link - [Kan Ban Board](https://github.com/users/rinalds98/projects/3/views/1 "Kan Ban Board")

-A kanban board was created using Github projects where all the user stories were shown in a card format.
+A Kanban board was created using GitHub projects where all the user stories were shown in a card format.
 - ![Kan Ban Board](/static/images/kanban.png)

  ## **Reasons some User Stories currently not implemented**
-- The user story related to date availibility was not fully implmented.
+- The user story related to date availability was not fully implemented.
 While users can choose a date and time.
-They won't be informed that it's booked until the click the submit button.
+They won't be informed that it's booked until they click the submit button.
 Although this would enhance the user experience, I decided it would be a lower priority (Could Have Label) as the main focus was on website functionality.

-- The user story related to Dietary information was not added due to it being a lower priority and deemed not being neccesary for creating a reservation at the restaurant.
+- The user story related to Dietary information was not added due to it being a lower priority and deemed not necessary for creating a reservation at the restaurant.

 Due to the time constraints and scope of the project.
 I would not have enough time to develop and test these new functions before the project deadline.